-Rest assured that all of our diving guides are highly skilled.
+All our diving guides are highly skilled and experienced and are First Aid Certified through EFR or HSE First Aid at Work.
 Each Silfra Diving Guide is certified by PADI, ranging from dive master to IDC staff instructor.
-We run our center under DAN (Divers Alert Network) Insurance in cooperation with PADI.
-All Arctic Dive guides are First Aid Certified through EFR or HSE First Aid at Work.
+Dive Silfra center is run strictly under DAN (Divers Alert Network) Insurance in cooperation with PADI.

 No dry suit experience?
 Check out our 2-day package including the PADI Dry Suit specialty course on day 1, and our Silfra dive tour on day 2.

 - The approach to the diving site is approximately 150 meters and the return to the diving center after the dive is approximately 400 meters, so you need to be fit enough to walk that with full equipment on.

 You are not allowed to dive or snorkel in Silfra if you have or have had any of the following conditions:

 - Inability to perform moderate exercise (swimming 500m and walking 600m)

 - Current or previous heart disease, heart surgery or heart attack

 - Previous pneumothorax (collapsed lung), chest disease or chest surgery

 - Head injury with loss of consciousness during recent years

 - Epilepsy or conditions resulting in sudden unconsciousness